AdobeDocs/experience-manager-65.en/help/assets/workfront-integrations.md

 * Enrich assets at every step.
 Collect new data at each stage of the asset lifecycle.
 From ideation to delivery, your organization can capture key metrics to make more informed business decisions about future asset development.
 * Reference existing assets.
 Easily find and reuse existing assets in production and add them to new projects as reference items.
 * Sync all your metadata.
 Enhance your metadata by making it as easy as possible to add.
 With the connector, metadata is bi-directionally synced between Workfront and AEM Assets
-* Bi-directional comment syncing allows for an all-inclusive communication stream between the two platforms.
 * Leverage [!DNL Experience Manager Assets] digital management capabilities.
 Access to all your digital assets directly within your favorite [!DNL Creative Cloud] applications.
 AI-enabled smart tagging and cropping, search tools, dynamic delivery through [!DNL Dynamic Media], and a whole lot more.

 >[!IMPORTANT]